 The new faculty is expected to develop an extramurally-funded research program suitable for graduate education at the PhD level.
 Teaching and administrative duties will be adjusted in the first two years to permit the successful candidate to establish, sustain, and grow their research program.

-The new faculty member is expected to have excellent written and oral communication skills as well as the ability to work effectively and consult with graduate students and faculty in other departments/units, and with pathologists and staff in the Animal Health Laboratory.
+The new faculty member is expected to have excellent written and oral communication skills, as well as the ability to work effectively and consult with graduate students and faculty in other departments/units, and with pathologists and staff in the Animal Health Laboratory.

 The Department of Pathobiology has recognized strengths in anatomic, clinical, and comparative pathology, immunology, microbiology, and veterinary infectious diseases.
-The Department, together with the Animal Health Laboratory, has a state-of-the-art 13 000 square meter building housing well-equipped modern research and diagnostic laboratories.
-The College has a large veterinary teaching hospital (Health Sciences Centre), the Animal Cancer Centre and the Centre for Public Health and Zoonoses.
-In addition, researchers have access to nearby research stations suitable for conducting studies in a variety of domestic animals, on-campus housing for laboratory and production animals, and a wildlife research field station in Algonquin provincial park.
+The Department, together with the Animal Health Laboratory, has a state-of-the-art 13,000 square meter building housing well-equipped modern research and diagnostic laboratories.
+The College has a large veterinary teaching hospital (Health Sciences Centre), the Animal Cancer Centre, and the Centre for Public Health and Zoonoses.
+In addition, researchers have access to nearby agricultural research stations suitable for conducting studies in a variety of domestic animals, on-campus housing for laboratory and production animals, and a wildlife research field station in Algonquin provincial park.

-The University of Guelph is the second largest employer in Guelph, a city of approximately 130,000 people, located about an hour drive west of Toronto, Ontario.
-University of Guelph is a top-ranked comprehensive university in Canada with an enrolment of about 30,000 undergraduate and graduate students across over 40 academic units.
+The University of Guelph is the third largest employer in Guelph, a city of approximately 130,000 people, located about an hour drive west of Toronto, Ontario.
+University of Guelph is a top-ranked comprehensive university in Canada with an enrolment of over 30,000 undergraduate and graduate students across more than 40 academic units.
 The University is known for its commitment to student learning, innovative research, and collaboration with world-class partners.
 It is a unique place, with transformative research and teaching and a distinctive campus culture.
 People who learn and work here are shaped and inspired by a shared purpose: To Improve Life.
 Reflecting that shared purpose in every experience connected to our university positions us to create positive change, here and around the world.
 Our University community shares a profound sense of social responsibility, a drive for international development, and an obligation to address global issues.

 All qualified applicants are encouraged to apply; however, Canadians and permanent residents will be given priority.